ShanmathiShanmugavel/EventZone---Form/README.md

 # EventZone---Form
-This is a basic form of a web page which can be used in colleges/institutions for the students.
-The details of all the events that are being conducted inside a college can be found in this.
+This is a basic web page form that can be used in colleges/institutions for students.
+The details of all the events conducted inside a college can be found in this.
+First, a student has to register themselves using their name and roll number.
+Students can log in using their roll number and password set during registration. once logged in the details of all the events will be available.
+The event details are updated by the admin (union).